Coggl/.github/profile/README.md

 # Coggl ⚙️
-Welcome to **Coggl ⚙️,** a development community focused on building open-source tools for the modern web.
-Ready to find out more?
-Visit out repositories and join the discussion!
+Welcome to **Coggl ⚙️,** a development community focused on building open-source tools such as **Payload and AJDM** for the modern web.

+> [!NOTE]
+> Ready to find out more?
+Visit our repositories to see what we are currently working on.